 The Linux operating system comes with the Kill commands to stop the process(Kill Process Linux).
-The main change/enables the server to continue the execution of the command without reboot after the update.
-Linux’s great power has come here, and for this reason, Linux is running on 90% servers, on the planets.
+The main change/enables the server to continue the execution of the command without a reboot after the update.
+Linux’s great power has come here, and for this reason, Linux is running on 90% of servers, on the planets.

 The command sends the command signal, to be more perfect for specific signal processing.
 Kill command can be executed directly or through shell scripts in a number of ways.
 Processes using Pkill provide you with some additional features by using the kill command from /usr/bin to destroy the process.
 The general syntax for the Kill command

 The signal name can be for the kill command: